-- Check the use of foil in the oven.
+- Check the oven temperature selected.
+Make sure oven is preheated when recipe or directions recommend preheat. - Check rack positions.
+See page 13. - Use correct pan.
+Dark pans produce dark browning.
+Shiny pans produce light browning.
+See "Cooking Made Simple" booklet for more information on bakeware. - Check the use of foil in the oven.
 Never use foil to cover an entire oven rack.
 Place a small piece of foil on the rack below the pan to catch spillovers. - Check pan placement.
 Stagger pans when using two racks.
 Allow 1-2 inches between pans and oven walls. - Make sure the oven vent has not been blocked.
-See page 13 for location. - Check to make sure range is level. - Check oven temperatures when convection baking (select models).
+See page 15 for location. - Check to make sure range is level. - Check oven temperatures when convection baking (select models).
 Decrease conventional baking temperature by 25°F.

-Baking results differ from previous oven.

-Temperatures often vary between a new oven and an old one.
+Baking results differ from previous oven. • Temperatures often vary between a new oven and an old one.
 As ovens age, the oven temperature often "drifts" and may become hotter or cooler.
 See page 8 for instructions on adjusting the oven temperature.

-NOTE: It is not recommended to adjust the temperature if only one or two recipes are in more...
+NOTE: It is not recommended to adjust the temperature if only one or two recipes are in question.